Self-Supervised Learning of Graph Representations for Network Intrusion Detection: Introduction

 To address these limitations, we propose \acronym, a self-supervised model jointly trained to reconstruct local graph representations of benign network traffic, using reconstruction error to identify potential intrusions (Figure~\ref{fig:model}).
 In network intrusion detection, anomalous behavior often manifests through irregular communication patterns and deviations from typical structural or statistical relationships.
 The GNN encoder captures local topological context by modeling the immediate neighborhood of each flow, integrating both structural and edge-level features that characterize the underlying structure of benign traffic.

-The masked autoencoding objective, applied to batches of flow embeddings, enables the Transformer to learn broader contextual dependencies and co-occurrence patterns across the network.
-During training, random attention masking forces the model to infer missing information from partial context, encouraging the learning of a robust distribution over normal network behavior.
+The autoencoding objective, applied to batches of flow embeddings, enables the Transformer to learn broader contextual dependencies and co-occurrence patterns across the network.
+During training, we apply attention masking as a structured regularizer, randomly disabling a subset of attention links while keeping all input embeddings visible.
+This encourages the model to infer from partial context and learn a stable distribution of normal behavior.
 At inference time, flows that significantly deviate from this learned distribution exhibit high reconstruction errors and are flagged as potential intrusions.
 This end-to-end framework enables the model to generalize effectively to unseen attack types and dynamic network environments without relying on supervision or negative samples.

 We evaluate our model on multiple NetFlow-based datasets for Network Intrusion Detection Systems (NIDS), including NF-UNSW-NB15 and NF-CSE-CIC-IDS2018.
 We use both their second version (v2), which includes 43 NetFlow features, and their third version (v3), which extends these with 10 additional temporal features, resulting in a total of 53 features~\cite{netflow-datasets-v3}\cite{netflow-datasets-v2}.